-The R&D institution must register its researcher information and be issued a log-in ID and password.
-For detail, please refer to "7.5 (1)."

-- $\downarrow$ - (2) Obtain required application guideline and R&D proposal forms.
+- Registration of information on R&D institution, researchers, and research integrity.
+Researchers without a log-in ID and password must be registered by the administration staff of the R&D institution.
+For detail, please refer to "7.5 (1)." - \downarrow - (2) Obtain required application guideline and R&D proposal forms.